 Caprese salad assembled on white platter drizzled with balsamic glaze

 Caprese Salad is an easy classic Italian recipe.
 Sometimes the simplest recipes are the best!
-The combination of ripe tomatoes, fresh mozzarella cheese and basil are a winning combination and you will love the excellent homemade Balsamic Glaze.
+The combination of ripe tomatoes, fresh mozzarella cheese, and basil is a winning combination.
+The balsamic glaze is optional (you can also sub with balsamic vinegar), but it adds an amazing layer of flavor.

 Prep Time: 15 minutes